 The research supporting Testofen appears to be:

-1. A human study where men basically said they felt better after taking Testofen for six weeks.
+1. A human study where men essentially said they felt better after taking Testofen for six weeks.
 This study didn’t find that Testofen raised testosterone levels.
 Another human study where men reported more sex and more erections.

 2. A rat study.